dask/dask/docs/source/best-practices.rst

     not work well
 -   You may want to partition or chunk your data in ways that align well to common queries.
 In Dask DataFrame this might mean choosing a column to sort by for fast selection and joins.
-For Dask dataframe this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.
+For Dask Array this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.